-The Math Tutor position supports PAYS participants and when necessary, PAYS TA’s with PAYS math courses.
+The Math Tutor position supports PAYS scholars and when necessary, PAYS TA’s with PAYS math courses.
 The Math Tutor attends math classes M-Th on a rotating basis and holds late afternoon and evening homework sessions.
 In a typical day, the Math Tutor will spend 1.5 hours in the classroom and in the afternoons and evenings will engage in homework activities.
 Some of the Math Tutor’s time will be spent preparing for homework sessions by completing homework assignments.
 The Math Tutor is expected to participate in field trips and other activities.

 Successful applicants will have a strong academic record and an open spirit that makes their contribution uniquely powerful.
 It is also preferable that Math Tutors have an interest in and/or experience working with high school students.
 Educational experience is especially helpful.

-The Math Tutor is a role model and mentor to PAYS participants.
+The Math Tutor is a role model and mentor to PAYS scholars.
 For this reason, it is critical that professionalism is maintained and good judgment is exhibited.
 The Math Tutor must remain sub-free throughout PAYS.

 The Math Tutor can also elect to work for PAYS as a college advisor to seniors and/or by participating in college planning workshops during the fall and spring semesters.
 There might also be opportunities to tutor PAYS students.
 Preference will be given to applicants who can offer this important continuity.
 Math majors and students who have served as Math Mentors are strongly encouraged to apply and will be given preference.
 Applicants for the Math Tutor position must submit a Recommendation Form from a math faculty member.

 The responsibilities of the Math Tutor are both challenging and rewarding.
 As the Math Tutor, in addition to what is stated above, you will be expected to fulfill the following responsibilities:

 - Assist PAYS participants and TAs in solving math problems.